tarantool/doc/doc/reference/reference_lua/box_info/synchro.rst

         -   ``term`` (since version :doc:`2.10.0 </release/2.10.0>`) -- current queue term.
             It contains the term of the last ``PROMOTE`` request.
             Usually, it is equal to :ref:`box.info.election.term <box_info_election>`.
-            However, the queue term value may be less than the corresponding one in the election term.
+            However, the queue term value may be less than the election term.
-            It can happen when a new round of elections started, but no instance has been promoted yet.
+            It can happen when a new round of elections has started, but no instance has been promoted yet.

-        -   ``len`` -- current number of entries that are waiting in the queue.
+        -   ``len`` -- the number of entries that are currently waiting in the queue.

         -   ``busy`` (since version :doc:`2.10.0 </release/2.10.0>`) -- the boolean value is ``true``
             when the instance is processing or writing some system request that modifies the queue